issalab/mkturk/public/mkturk/readme.md

 D10,D11 (D6 led) - unused - softwareserial1

-A2,A3 (D5 led) - unused - IN1
+A2,A3 (D5 led) - digital in 0, digital in 1 - IN1

 A0,A1 (D3 led) - unused - IN2

-A4,A5 - photodiode, sample command - IN3
+A4,A5 - photodiode, future analog in - IN3